 The hesitancy is understandable.
 How can a data / analytics leader serve multiple iterative programs with the data users need – and keep the data integrated along the way – when the whole idea of agile is to be flexible, allowing for uncertainty as requirements gradually evolve?
 Won’t this inevitably exacerbate the data proliferation problem?

 Agile Data Management and Analytics Principles

-It is counterintuitive, but adopting a program-level agile approach to data and analytics, alongside and in partnership with other agile programs and projects within the enterprise, can actually improve the ability to deliver data more coherently.
+It is counterintuitive, but adopting a program-level agile approach with data analytics programs and in partnership with other agile programs and projects within the enterprise, can actually improve the ability to deliver data more coherently.
 Why?
 Because the principles that make enterprise data and analytics successful within an agile program are essentially the same principles that have always applied, except that they become even more important.
 These principles include:

 - Deploying only the data needed when it is needed in direct support of applications and analytics that require the data

 - Architecting and designing with extensibility in mind so that each data deployment contributes to a shared resource, rather than proliferating and splintering data